 The generation distance in scenario 1%, 5%, and 10% of the individual size are shown in figure 4.7, figure 4.8, and figure 4.9, respectively.
 In the case of 1% of the sample data are considered as the number of KD-tree partitioning, two-point crossover operator contributes to increasing the generation distance slower than one-point crossover operator at 100 and 150 generation.
 At 50 and 200 generation, two-point crossover operator contributes to increasing the generation distance faster than the one-point crossover.
-Next, in the case of 5% of the sample data are considered as the number of KD-tree partitioning, two-point crossover operator contributes to increasing the generation distance faster than the one-point slower than one-point crossover operator contributes to increasing the generation distance slower than one-point crossover operator at 50, 100, 150 and 200 generation.
-Finally, in the case of 10% of the sample data are considered as the number of KD-tree partitioning, two-point crossover operator contributes to increasing the generation distance slower than one-point crossover operator at 50, 100, 150 and 200 generation.
-Finally, in the case of 10% of the sample data are considered as the number of KD-tree partitioning, two-point crossover operator contributes to increasing the generation distance slower than one-point crossover operator at 50, 100, 150 and 200 generation.
+Next, in the case of 5% of the sample data are considered as the number of KD-tree partitioning, two-point crossover operator at 50, 100, 150 and 200 generation.
 Finally, in the case of 10% of the sample data are considered as the number of KD-tree partitioning, two-point crossover operator contributes to increasing the generation distance slower than one-point crossover operator at 50 and 150 generation.
+At 100 and 200 generation, two-point crossover operator contributes to increasing the generation distance slower than one-point crossover operator at 50 and 150 generation.
 At 100 and 200 generation, two-point crossover operator contributes to increasing the generation distance faster than the one-point crossover.